wharfkit/website/src/lib/docs/ContractKit/Table.md

 ---
 title: Table
-description: Represents a table within a blockchain smart contract and facilitates querying this table for data.
+description: The Table class serves as a wrapper for Antelope smart contract tables.
+It offers several helper methods to help retrieve table data.
 category: ContractKit
 published: true
 order: 4